lethal-guitar/BioMenaceDecomp/README.md

 Only the episode 1 Shareware EXE (v1.1) is currently covered - the original version, not the freeware release (which contains registered version episode 1).

 All of the engine, menu system, and game loop/infrastructure code has been recreated and is mostly a byte-for-byte perfect match with the original EXE (aside from some function and variable addresses which aren't matching yet).
-Most of the player control code has also been recreated.
+The player control code has also been recreated.
 However, practically all of the actor logic (enemies, items, interactive objects etc.) is still missing.

-Overall, about 85 % of the code has been recreated.
+Overall, about 90 % of the code has been recreated.

 Some variables and functions don't have meaningful names yet, and many places use magic numbers instead of enum values/constants.